Chassepot

 The Chassepot (pronounced /ˈʃæspoʊ/ SHAS-poh; /fr/), officially known as Fusil modèle 1866, was a bolt-action military breechloading rifle.
 It is famous for having been the arm of the French forces in the Franco-Prussian War of 1870–1871.
 It replaced an assortment of muzzleloading Minié rifles, many of which were converted in 1864 to breech loading (the Tabatière rifles).
 An improvement to existing military rifles in 1866, the Chassepot marked the commencement of the era of modern bolt action, breech-loading military rifles.
-The Gras rifle was an adaptation of the Chassepot designed to fire metallic cartridges introduced in 1874.
+The fusil Gras modèle 1874 was an officially adopted successor to the Chassepot.
+Although based on and frequently converted from existing Chassepot rifles, it was designated a new model and adopted as a separate rifle firing a metallic cartridge.

 It was manufactured by Manufacture d'armes de Saint-Étienne (MAS), Manufacture d'armes de Châtellerault (MAC), Manufacture d'armes de Tulle (MAT), and, until 1870, in the Manufacture d'armes de Mutzig in the former Château des Rohan.
 Many were also manufactured under contract in England (the "Potts et Hunts" Chassepots delivered to the French Navy), in Belgium (Liege), and in Italy at Brescia (by Glisenti).
 The approximate number of Chassepot rifles available to the French Army in July 1870 was 1,037,555 units.
 Additionally, state manufacturies could deliver 30,000 new rifles monthly.
 Gun manufacturers in Britain and Austria also produced Chassepot rifles to support the French war effort.
 The Josef und Franz Werndl & Co. in Steyr, Austria delivered 12,000 Chassepot carbines and 100,000 parts to France in 1871.
 Manufacturing of the Chassepot rifle ended in February 1875, four years after the end of the Franco-Prussian War, with approximately 700,000 more Chassepot rifles made between September 1871 and July 1874.